rustfoundation/foundation.rust-lang.org/grants/project-grants.md

 ### Individual/Team Applications

-#### Name(s), preferred pronoun(s), email address of lead contact
+#### Name(s), preferred pronoun(s), email address(es)

 Essential information for us to stay in touch with you.

-#### Location(s) and languages spoken

-We are keen to reflect the global diversity of the Rust community in our grant awards and this information will help us achieve that.

-#### Are you or any members of your team part of a group that is affected by systemic bias, particularly in technology?
-[Yes/No]

-We are keen for our grants program, at the very least, to not increase systemic bias, and hopefully go some way to reducing it.
-We will not ask you for details of how you are affected by systemic bias (if you are), we will take your response on trust.

-#### GitHub Account(s)
+#### Please provide a link to your GitHub account(s)

 This will enable us to better understand your technical expertise and experience, and contributions to Rust.

-#### Links to personal website/public social media handles/LinkedIn (as appropriate)
+#### Please provide links to your personal website/public social media handles/LinkedIn (as appropriate)

 This will enable us to learn a little bit more about you/your team and any public postings you may have made relating to Rust.
 We understand that some people choose not to have publicly available social media profiles (or social media accounts at all) nor other public sites.
 If this is true for you, don’t worry, it won’t count against you in the assessment process.

+#### Location(s) and language(s) spoken

+We are keen to reflect the global diversity of the Rust community in our grant awards and this information will help us achieve that.

+#### Are you / Are any members of the team part of a group that is affected by systemic bias, particularly in technology?

+We are keen for our grants program, at the very least, to not increase systemic bias, and hopefully go some way to reducing it.
+We will not ask you for details of how you are affected by systemic bias (if you are), we will take your response on trust.

-#### Are you currently paid (either by an organization, or through personal sponsorship) to work on the Rust Project?
+#### Are you / Are any of the team members currently paid (either by an organization, or through personal sponsorship) to work on the Rust Project?
 If so can you please provide details

 We are keen to ensure that our financial support goes to those members of the community who are most in need of it.
 For that reason we won’t make an award to someone who is already paid on a full time basis to work on the Rust Project.
 People who are only paid on a part-time basis to work on the Rust Project or who currently receive no financial support to do so can apply.